 The Spring Budget delivered some very positive news for the North, Teesside and Darlington in particular, with the announcement of the Teesside and Humber Freeports, a UK infrastructure bank in Leeds and a Northern Economic Campus in Darlington, which includes the relocation of the Treasury and DiT to the region.

-The Teesside Freeport, which is one of eight announced for the UK, is expected to bring benefits for business and the local economy that extend beyond the local region, including the potential to deliver up to 18,000 skilled jobs over the next five years.
+The Teesside Freeport, which is one of eight for the UK, is expected to bring benefits for business and the local economy that extend beyond the local region, including the potential to deliver up to 18,000 skilled jobs over the next five years.
+It has access to a share of £200 million of Government funding to support the region’s levelling up ambitions.
 It covers 4,500 acres in total and includes the Teesworks site, Wilton International, Teesside International Airport, Port of Middlesbrough, Port of Hartlepool and Tees Dock.

 Image courtesy of Tees Valley Combined Authority

 It is worth remembering that the economic benefits and opportunities will not just be limited to the Freeport itself, as it will have a significant dependence on supply chain businesses and a need for enhanced transport links and connectivity.
 The employment drive should also fuel housing development and social infrastructure to support this.